Y02WK/JanggiGame/README.md

 Currently exists as a single .py file.

 TODO:
-Create GUI
+* Create GUI
-Bug fixes
+* Bug fixes
-Separate classes into modules for better readability
+* Separate code into modules for better readability